Henry L. Marsh

-Henry Leander Marsh III (born December 10, 1933) is an American civil rights lawyer and politician.
+Henry Leander Marsh III (December 10, 1933 – January 23, 2025) was an American civil rights lawyer and politician.
 A Democrat, Marsh was elected by the city council as the first African-American mayor of Richmond, Virginia in 1977.
 He was elected to the Senate of Virginia in 1991, and resigned from his seat in 2014.
 Marsh represented the 16th district, consisting of the city of Petersburg, Dinwiddie County, and parts of the city of Richmond, and Chesterfield and Prince George counties.
-Marsh is now a commissioner on the Virginia Department of the Alcoholic Beverage Control Board, a position to which he received appointment from Governor Terry McAuliffe promptly after his departure from the Senate in 2014.
+Marsh was a commissioner on the Virginia Department of the Alcoholic Beverage Control Board, a position to which he received appointment from Governor Terry McAuliffe promptly after his departure from the Senate in 2014.

 Early life and education

 Born in 1933, Henry L. Marsh III was named for his father and grandfather.
 His mother died when he was only five, and his father had to split up the young family of four children for several years.
 Marsh was sent to an aunt and uncle who lived in a rural area.
 While there, he attended Moonfield School, a racially segregated "one-room school with seven grades and one teacher and 78 pupils."
 His father was able to gather his children together again when Marsh was eleven.
 He started school in Richmond in fifth grade, attending George Mason Elementary School.
 Through this period, his father was working and also studying, having gone back to college to earn his degree and showing his children how important education was.
 In 1952, Henry Marsh graduated from Maggie L. Walker High School, where he was senior class vice president, president of the student NAACP chapter, and editor of the school newspaper.
 His brother Harold M. Marsh Sr. (d.
 1997) also became a prominent civil rights attorney, and later managing partner of Hill, Tucker and Marsh in Richmond, as well as a local judge.

 In 1956, Marsh obtained an A.B. degree in sociology from Virginia Union University.
 He attended the Howard University School of Law with an award of a scholarship, earning his LL.B in 1959.
 Marsh then served in the United States Army.